vjoel/spinoza/README.md

 * `Log#time_replicated` should be a function of the reading node and depend on the link characteristics between that node and the writing node.

+* Transactions, to be more realistic, should have dataflow dependencies among operations.
+(But only for non-key values, because Calvin splits dependent transsactions.)

 Contact
 =======